MrBrightsidedev/CoreLogger/DEPLOYMENT.md

 - Extensive feature set
 - Cross-platform compatibility

-Users will be able to install and use CoreLogger immediately after PyPI publication with a simple `pip install corelogger` command.
+Users will be able to install and use CoreLogger immediately after PyPI publication with a simple `pip install corelogger_ai` command.